Good day to you!!

 coyotes, elk, mountain goats, raccoons, and snowshoe hares.

-9. Washington can get very hot and very cold depending on
+9. Washington can get very hot or cold depending on

 the time of year.
 The hottest temperature ever recorded in Washington was 120